-Zinc additives, have been recommended by most engine manufacturers for years.
+Zinc additives in engine oils, have been recommended by most engine manufacturers for years.

 So, why do we have lower zinc and phosphorus levels, in modern engine oils.

 Today, the use of (API) approved oils in performance applications, will likely lead to trouble.
-For instance, during flat tappet camshaft break-in periods.
+For instance, during flat lifter camshaft break-in periods.

 All This Has Left A Path Of Devastation And A Lot Of Pointing Fingers.